volodymyrhudyma/blog/content/blog/event-capturing-in-javascript.md

 ## Summary

-Event propagation in HTML DOM consists of three phases which are executed in the given order: Capturing, Target and Bubbling.
+Event propagation in the HTML DOM consists of three phases, executed in the given order: Capturing, Target and Bubbling.

-By default, when we attach an event to the element, it is executed in the Bubbling phase and that is the reason most of the time when talking about an event propagation phases, we mention only Event Bubbling.
+By default, when we attach an event to an element, it is executed in the Bubbling phase, and this is the reason why when we talk about the phases of event propagation, we usually only mention Event Bubbling.

 To execute an event in the Capturing phase, we need to pass the third argument to the event listener.

-Most probably, you won't use this phase too often, but still it doesn't mean you should not be aware of it.
+You probably won't use this phase too often, but that doesn't mean you shouldn't know about it.